WilliamLee101/Green-Go/README.md

 Step 1.
 Make sure to have the following Flutter version and dependecies downloaded on your device:
 * Flutter Version: 3.7.4
 * Dart SDK Version: 2.19.2
+* * To check the flutter version, Run 'flutter --version'
+* * To check the Dart SDK version, Run 'dart --version'

 Step 2.
 Open a new terminal and run 'flutter doctor' to ensure that then flutter  dependcies are satified.